Bernard Clermont, Director of the Innovation Department at John Cockerill

 During his career, he participated in the following out-of-area operations: “Pellicano” Operation in Albania, as Officer in charge of the operations (Sept.
 1991 - Feb.
 1992); “Joint Guardian” Operation in Kosovo, as Commander of the Squadron Group of the “Sauro” Task Force (Jun. - Sept.
 2000); "Leonte" Operation in Lebanon, as the 9th Commander of the Joint Task Force Lebanon and of Sector West of UNIFIL (Nov.
 2010 - May 2011); “KFOR” Operation in Kosovo, as 20th Commander of the mission (Aug.
 2015 - Sept.
 2016).

 General (Ret.)
 Jean-Paul Paloméros

 Former NATO Supreme Allied Commander Transformation

 General Jean Paul Paloméros occupied several positions within the French Air Force.
 As SACT, General Paloméros was in charge of preparing NATO's military forces and capabilities to face current and future missions assigned to The Atlantic Alliance.
 His tasks ranged from military strategy, capability development, collective education, training and exercises for 28 NATO nations.
 General Paloméros has in-depth expertise on the impact of digital transformation and cyberdefence.

-David Tennenhouse leads the research & innovation activities that are accelerating and extending VMware’s technology leadership.
-He also represents VMware’s technology strategy to government customers worldwide.
+Chris Wolf leads the research & innovation activities that are accelerating and extending VMware’s technology leadership.